 Dietary supplements have been studied as alternative treatment options for Parkinson’s disease.
 Examples include creatine, vitamin D, vitamin E, fish oil, and coenzyme Q10.
 Here, we highlight results from different studies that have used these supplements and summarise whether they should be used to treat Parkinson’s symptoms.

-Laboratory research on animals suggests that creatine supplementation may help to protect the brain from developing Parkinson ’s-like like damage.
+Laboratory research on animals suggests that creatine supplementation may help to protect the brain from developing Parkinson’s-like damage.
 In a series of experiments, when mice were treated with a neurotoxin that causes changes in the brain like Parkinson’s, the brain showed a great loss of cells that produce dopamine.
 But when the mice were fed with creatine before neurotoxin, most of the brain cells survived.

 However, there is no evidence of its beneficial effects on humans.
 One long-term clinical trial was terminated early because its supplementation was unable to cause any positive changes in patients.
 In this trial, a total of 1741 Parkinson’s patients from the USA and Canada were investigated for the beneficial effects of creatine.
 The patients were given 10 g of creatine or a placebo every day.
 After 5 years of follow-up, the researchers found no improvement in patients’ conditions and therefore decided to conclude the study.